johnsmith38/-tg-station/CONTRIBUTING.md

 At /tg/station we do not have a list of goals and features to add, we instead allow freedom for contributors to suggest and create their ideas for the game.
 That does not mean we aren't determined to squash bugs, which unfortunately pop up a lot due to the deep complexity of the game.
 Here are some useful getting started guides, if you want to contribute or if you want to know what challenges you can tackle with zero knowledge about the game's code structure.

+If you want to contribute the first thing you'll need to do is [set up Git](http://tgstation13.org/wiki/Setting_up_git) so you can download the source code.

 We have a [list of guides on the wiki](http://www.tgstation13.org/wiki/index.php/Guides#Development_and_Contribution_Guides) which will help you get started contributing to /tg/station with git and Dream Maker.
 For beginners, it is recommended you work on small projects, at first.
+If you need help learning to program in BYOND check out this [repository of resources](http://www.byond.com/developer/articles/resources).

-There is an easy list of issues which are [contributor friendly, here](https://github.com/tgstation/-tg-station/issues?labels=Contributor+Friendly&page=1&state=open).
+There is an open list of approachable issues for [your inspiration here](https://github.com/tgstation/-tg-station/issues?q=is%3Aopen+is%3Aissue+label%3A%22Easy+Fix%22).

 You can of course, as always, ask for help at [#coderbus](irc://irc.rizon.net/coderbus) on irc.rizon.net.
 We are just here to have fun and help so do not expect professional support please.